Terracoding/terracoding.github.com/source/blog/distributed-team-solution.md

 We also decided that a good way to decide if a notification is important is when "the team" thinks it's important.
 So we decided to build a way for a team to consume notifications as a collective.

 This is what we have been working on.
-It's called [Arrivals] (http://www.arrivals-app.com).
+It's called [Arrivals](http://www.arrivals-app.com).
 If you're interested, signup and we'll be happy to speak to you :)

 Do you also get notification overload when using many collaboration apps?
 Do you have a process in place to manage it all?
 We would love to know your thoughts below.